Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 0 21-23 * * * /usr/bin/docker run --rm northern_lights arg1 arg2 arg3
 ```

-Note that in order to find the path to Docker (in my case /usr/bin/docker), type `which docker` into the Raspberry Pi’s terminal.
+Note that in order to find the path to Docker (in my case /usr/bin/docker) I typed, `which docker` into the Raspberry Pi’s terminal.

-Also, I used `--rm` in order to automatically delete the container once it has finished running.
+Also, I used `--rm` in order to automatically delete the container once it had finished running.
 This ensures that the container is deleted as soon as it is stopped, preventing the system from becoming cluttered with multiple unused containers.

 ### Downsides of Cron:

 The version of `cron` on my Raspberry Pi (Vixie cron) did not support scheduling a script to run in a different timezone other than the native one.
-As a result, when I wanted to run a script at a certain time in another timezone, I had to manually convert the time in the other timezone to the equivilent time in my native timezone.
+As a result, when I wanted to run a script at a certain time in another timezone, I had to manually convert the time in the other timezone to the equivalent time in my native timezone.

 In future, a better option would be scheduling inside the container using a Python library such as `time`.
 This would allow me to run the Python app as a continually running service.